Follow The Training Center

 You mean you have something better to do?
 Well, okay.
 You have up to one year to return and continue with the next level in your program.
 (Except for Conservatory 1 and Conservatory 5A.)
 If it has been longer than a year, you will need to repeat the last level you completed.
 Students returning from hiatus should call the office to be placed in a class or on a waiting list.

 Tuition fees should be paid at the time of registration in order to hold your spot in the class.
 Tuition fees are non-refundable and non-transferrable.
-We accept Visa, MasterCard, American Express, Discover and checks.
+We accept Visa, MasterCard, American Express, and Discover.
 If you pay in cash, please bring the exact amount as we may not have change.
-We do not accept beads and trinkets…anymore (that’s how we lost the New York Training Center to the Dutch).
 Automated payment plans may also be available with a surcharge.
 Contact the office for more information.

 Tuition fees are non-refundable and non-transferrable.
 Exceptions can be made for transfers.
 If the exception is granted there is a one time $50 transfer fee.
 Summer Camp policy: You may transfer to a different Summer Comedy Camp week with a 3 weeks notice from the start of your original camp week.
 There is a one-time $50 transfer fee.